(1,1) almost L-space knots: Proof of the main theorem

 for each odd $\ell$.
 The Maslov grading results follow. \end{proof}

-\begin{lemma} Let $\hH$ be a standard diagram representing an almost L-space knot.
-The unique generator in $\mathfrak{T}(\hH,s)$ with the highest/lowest Maslov grading has both a predecessor and a successor along $\wb_s.$ \end{lemma} \begin{proof} Up to reflecting $\R^2$ about $\wa$ (recall that the mirror of an almost L-space knot is also an almost L-space knot), we may assume that the number of generators in each Maslov grading is either $(*,*,1)$ or $(*,*,2,1)$.
+{Recall from Lemma~\ref{le:threearrows} that there is either a unique generator of $\mathfrak{T}(\mathcal{H},s)$ of maximal Maslov grading, or a unique generator of minimal Maslov grading.} \begin{lemma} Let $\hH$ be a standard diagram representing an almost L-space knot.
+The unique generator in $\mathfrak{T}(\hH,s)$ with the highest/lowest Maslov grading has both a predecessor and a successor along $\wb_s.$ \end{lemma} \begin{proof} Up to reflecting $\R^2$ about $\wa$ (recall that the mirror of an almost L-space knot is also an almost L-space knot), we may assume by Lemma~\ref{le:threearrows} that the number of generators in each Maslov grading is either $(*,*,1)$ or $(*,*,2,1)$.
 Let $a$ be the unique generator with the lowest Maslov grading.
 Assume towards a contradiction that $a$ has no predecessor.
-Then $a$ has a successor $b$, and $b$ is necessarily a turning point; let $c$ be the successor of $b.$ \begin{itemize} \item Case of $(*,*,1)$.
-There is no turning points after $b$, so all the remaining generators lie between $a$ and $c$ on $\wa$ (and in particular, between $a$ and $b$).
-This contradicts the fact the ray in the positive direction of $\wb_s$ lies outside of the bigon between $a$ and $b.$ \item Case of $(*,*,2,1).$ Due to the Maslov grading, there are three possibilities: \begin{enumerate}[label=\arabic*.)] \item $c$ is a turning point; \item $c$ is not a turning point.
-The successor of $c$, denoted by $d$, is a turning point; \item neither $c$ nor $d$ are turning points.
-The successor of $d$, denoted by $e$, is a turning point. \end{enumerate} Case \ref{it:presuc_subcase2}: the successor of $d$ would be in the same Maslov grading as $a$, a contradiction. \\ Case \ref{it:presuc_subcase3}: note that $b$ and $d$ are the only generators in the second lowest Maslov grading.
-It follows that there is no more turning after $e.$ But again in this case the remaining generators lie between $a$ and $b$ on $\wa,$ contradicting the fact that the ray in the positive direction of $\wb_s$ lies outside of the bigon between $a$ and $b.$\\ Case \ref{it:presuc_subcase1}: since the ray in the positive direction of $\wb_s$ lies outside of the bigon between $a$ and $b$, there has to be a turning after $c$, which has to be a negative turning due to the Maslov grading; let $f$ be the successor of this turning point.
-Observe that $f$ is between $a$ and $b$, and the only generators in the second lowest Maslov grading are $b$ and $f$.
-Therefore the argument in Case \ref{it:presuc_subcase3} applies, leading to a contradiction. \end{itemize} \end{proof} We often find it helpful to record diagrammatically the Maslov grading and the direction of $\wb_s$.
-See Figure \ref{fig: maslovdiagram}\subref{subfig: maslovdiagram_1} and \ref{fig: maslovdiagram}\subref{subfig: maslovdiagram_2} for the corresponding diagram of case \ref{it:presuc_subcase2} and case \ref{it:presuc_subcase3} in the above proof respectively.
+Then $a$ has a successor $b$, and $b$ is necessarily a turning point; let $c$ be the successor of $b.$ {In each of the following cases we will show that the ray in the positive direction of $\wb_s$ must intersect the bigon between $a$ and $b$, contradicting the fact that $\wb_s$ is an embedded curve.} \begin{itemize} \item Case of $(*,*,1)$.
+There are no turning points after $b$, so all the remaining generators lie between $a$ and $c$ on $\wa$ (and in particular, between $a$ and $b$). {Therefore the ray in the positive direction of $\wb_s$ must intersect the bigon between $a$ and $b$, a contradiction.} \item Case of $(*,*,2,1).$ {By considering the number of generators in each Maslov grading, we can see that there are two} possibilities: \begin{enumerate}[label=\arabic*.)] \item $c$ is not a turning point, and neither is its successor, $d$.
+The successor of $d$, denoted by $e$, is a turning point; \item $c$ is a turning point. \end{enumerate} {We often find it helpful to record diagrammatically the Maslov grading and the direction of $\wb_s$.
+See Figure \ref{fig: maslovdiagram}\subref{subfig: maslovdiagram_1} and \ref{fig: maslovdiagram}\subref{subfig: maslovdiagram_2} for the corresponding diagram of case~\ref{it:presuc_subcase3} and case~\ref{it:presuc_subcase1} respectively.}\\ Case \ref{it:presuc_subcase3}: note that $b$ and $d$ are the only generators in the second lowest Maslov grading.
+It follows that there are no more turning points after $e.$ But again in this case the remaining generators lie between $a$ and $b$ on $\wa,$ {therefore the ray in the positive direction of $\wb_s$ must intersect the bigon between $a$ and $b$, a contradiction. }\\ Case \ref{it:presuc_subcase1}: There has to be a turning point after $c$, {since otherwise the ray in the positive direction of $\wb_s$ must intersect the bigon between $a$ and $b$.} Moreover this turning point has to be a negative turning point as else we would have the the incorrect number of generators of the Maslov grading of the successor.
+Let $f$ be the successor of this turning point, {and $g$ be the successor of $f$.
+Since $b$ and $f$ are the only generators in the second lowest Maslov grading, $f$ must be a non-trivial term in $\partial g$, and either $g$ is the final generator, or $g$ is a positive turning point and there are no more turning points after.
+In either case, we observe that the ray in the positive direction of $\wb_s$ must intersect the bigon between $a$ and $b$, a contradiction.
+See Figure \ref{fig: maslovdiagram}\subref{subfig: maslovdiagram_2} for a schematic picture of the Maslov gradings of the intersection points in this case.} \end{itemize} \end{proof}